ashejim/C964/_sources/ci_other.md

 ## WGU Math Center

-The [Math Center](https://my.wgu.edu/success-centers/math-center) provides a supportive environment to help you improve your mathematical skills and achieve your academic goals.
+The {{ math_center }} provides a supportive environment to help you improve your mathematical skills and achieve your academic goals.

 ```{image} ./url_images/math-center.svg
 :alt: WGU programming center logo.
 The word "Python' is superimposed over a blurry photo of a magnifying glass reviewing code.